edibotopic/dsf-racket/readme.md

 for the four phases gas, oil, water and solid.
-These primitives and their mixtures can also be spatially included in containers, represented by capitalised versions of these symbols.
+These primitives and their mixtures can also be spatially included in containers, represented by capitalised versions of these symbols (`G`, `O`,...).
-The primitives are colored for distinction and their corresponding container has a darker shade.
+The primitives are shaded darker than their corresponding containers.

 In DSF, two discrete oil and gas phases included in water is written: